aleksbal/tender-crew/README.md

 pip install pymupdf python-docx
 ```

-2. Quick smoke test with a DOCX
+Quick smoke test with a DOCX

+Install Ollama locally and connect with Ollama Cloud account

 Create a minimal sample CV: